-Officially, proof of vaccination against yellow fever is only needed for entry into Zanzibar if you are coming from another yellow fever endemic area, but for some time the Zanzibari authorities have been asking for proof of vaccination for visitors coming from Tanzania – which effectively incorporates most visitors.
+Make sure all your immunisations are up to date.
+Officially, proof of vaccination against yellow fever is only needed for entry into Zanzibar if you are coming from another yellow fever endemic area, but the Zanzibari authorities have been known to request proof of vaccination for visitors coming from Tanzania – which effectively incorporates most visitors.

 As in most countries, crime on these islands is gradually on the increase.
 Similarly, problems tend to occur with greater frequency in the cities and tourist heartlands than in the rural areas.
 Perhaps inevitably, the juxtaposition of relatively wealthy tourists and a high density of relatively poor local people causes envy and leads to the occasional crime.

-Zanzibar Town is notorious for opportunist pickpockets, and occasionally tourists do have bags and cameras snatched while walking around the narrow streets of the Old Town.
+Zanzibar Town is notorious for opportunist pickpockets, and occasionally tourists do have bags and cameras snatched while walking around the narrow streets of Stone Town.
 There have also been robberies on some of the beaches around Zanzibar Town; it is better not to go there alone, especially at night.
-There are very few crime problems on Mafia Island – but then this is a small, rural island with a low population density.
+The authors have yet to hear of any crime problems on Mafia Island – but this is a small, rural island with a low population density.